Premier League title race: How Liverpool, Man City and Chelsea stand after latest games

 How the table stands

-Man City are pulling away, with an eight-point gap between them and second-placed Chelsea.
-Third-placed Liverpool have a game in hand so could close that difference to six points - but Guardiola's side are in control now.
+Man City are pulling away, with a 10-point gap between them and second-placed Chelsea.
+Third-placed Liverpool have a game in hand but they're a further point back.

 The title chase